 Apple has device enrollment programs for business and education accounts.
 For business accounts, you enroll in the Apple Deployment Program to use the Apple Deployment Program for device enrollment and management in XenMobile Server.
-That program is for iOS, macOS, and Apple TV devices.
+That program is for iOS and macOS devices.
 See Deploy devices through Apple Deployment Program.

 For education accounts, you create an Apple School Manager account.
 Apple School Manager unifies the Deployment Program and volume purchase.
 Apple School Manager is a type of Education Apple Deployment Program.
 See Integrate with Apple Education features.

-You can use the Apple Deployment Program to bulk enroll iOS, macOS, and Apple TV devices.
+You can use the Apple Deployment Program to bulk enroll iOS and macOS devices.
 You can purchase those devices directly from Apple, a participating Apple Authorized Reseller, or a carrier.
 Whether you purchase iOS devices directly from Apple, you can use the Apple Configurator to enroll those devices.
 See Bulk enrollment of Apple devices.

 If you want to add an iOS device manually, such as for testing purposes, follow these steps.